Compressing And Debiasing Vision-Language Pre-Trained Models for Visual Question Answering: Method

 \subsection{Debiasing Methods}

-In this paper, we mainly experiment with Learned-Mixin +H (LMH) as the debiasing method.
-LMH is a representative debiasing method widely studied for the OOD scenario of VQA \cite{si2021check,chen2020counterfactual,liang2020learning} and natural language understanding \cite{HANS, PAWS, FeverSym, jia-liang-2017-adversarial} tasks.
-For comparison, we also display the binary cross-entropy loss (BCE) here.
+The deabising methods in VQA usually contain a main model and a biased model.
+The biased model, which learns the language bias, is used to measure the training samples' bias degree and adjust the training loss for the main model.
+We experiment with SoTAs debiasing methods, i.e., LMH \cite{clark2019don}, RUBi \cite{cadene2019rubi} and LPF \cite{liang2021lpf}, of which LMH is widely studied for the OOD scenario of VQA \cite{chen2020counterfactual,liang2020learning,si2021check} and NLU \cite{jia2017adversarial,HANS, FeverSym,PAWS}.
+For comparison, we also describe the binary cross-entropy here.

-\paragraph{Binary Cross-Entropy.} BCE computes the cross-entropy between the predicted distribution $\mathbf{p}_m$ (from main model) and the soft target score of each ground-truth $\mathbf{t}$, which can be formalized as follow:
+\textbf{Binary Cross-Entropy} (BCE) computes the cross-entropy between the predicted distribution $\mathbf{p}_m$ (from main model) and the soft target score of each ground-truth $\mathbf{t}$, as:

 where $\delta$ denotes the sigmoid function.